 Being unaccountable means that we’ll never take responsibility for ourselves or our actions.
 It also means we’ll continue to apportion blame and find excuses, put things off and indulging in only doing the minimum.

 Accountability is the total opposite, being responsible for our actions regardless of the consequences.
 If something goes wrong we’re accountable.
 But how many of us would rather plead ignorance, than take responsibility or be accountable for the decisions they go on to make?

-But the buck stops with us and needs to.
+They find it easier to say, ‘I didn’t do it, it’s not my job, or I didn’t know,’ rather than explain our accountability.
+But the buck stops with us.
 For many of us, disappointingly, we tend to be accountable only when we know we’re not going to get into trouble or be penalised for something we’ve done.

-Children seem to be the worst culprits, but without parents teaching their children accountability, children will never use accountability as adults.
+Children seem to be the worst culprits, but without parents teaching them accountability, children will never use accountability as adults.
 The less accountable we are, the more likely we are to take a back seat.
-We’ll never be to blame; we’ll always pass the buck on to someone else.
+We’ll never be to blame, we’ll always pass the buck on to someone else.

 Anyone can change and be accountable, but we have got to want to change so that we are accountable.
 When we’re not accountable, the white lies we tell, will turn into black lies.
 If accountability is instilled in us as children, we will always continue to use it.